-- Deactivate the step count on the lock screen: Settings>Security and privacy>Screen lock & passwords>Show step count on lock screen.
+- Deactivate the pedometer on the lock screen: Settings>Security and privacy>Screen lock & passwords>Show step count on lock screen.

 We often underestimate the importance of the display and the settings associated with it.
 I am not only talking about the level of brightness but also about the option of modifying the color rendering of the displayed content, as well as customizing the font size.

 - Font size: Settings>Display>Text size.

 - Change the size of interface elements: Settings>Display>View mode.

 - Filter the blue light on the screen: Settings>Display>Eye comfort.

 - Turn off the screen: Settings>Display>Sleep>30 seconds is a good way to limit consumption.